 2.5 Document 202 was approved.

-2.6 Introducing Document 168(Rev.1), the Chairman of Committee 6 recalled that the Plenary had, at its third meeting, approved the principle of no change to the Radio Regulations under agenda item 9.1.6.
+2.6 Introducing Document 168(Rev.1), the Chairman of Committee 6 recalled that the Plenary had, at its third meeting, approved the principle of no change to the Radio Regulations under agenda item 9.1 Issue 9.1.6.
 Document 168 had been revised to take account of concerns expressed at that meeting and emphasize certain elements concerning protection of radiocommunication services against the operation of WPT for electric vehicles.

 2.7 Document 168(Rev.1) was approved.